NEET/JEE Coaching Scholarship

 Given function is

 Range of any function is the set of values obtained after the mapping is done in the domain of the function.
-So every value of the codomain that is being mapped is Range of the function.
+So every value of the codomain that is being mapped is the Range of the function.

 Let's take

-Now, 1 - y should be greater than zero and y should be greater than and equal to zero for x to exist because other than those values the x will be imaginary
+Now, 1 - y should be greater than zero, and y should be greater than and equal to zero for x to exist because other than those values, the x will be imaginary

 Thus,

-Range of given function is
+Therefore, Range of the given function is

 Answer: